maryasad/maryasad/README.md

 ## About Me 👩🏻‍💻🧕

-I'm a Software Engineer specializing in data platforms and full-stack development.
-Currently working on healthcare data systems and exploring modern web technologies.
+Software Engineer with expertise in data platforms and full-stack development.
+Skilled in analyzing and establishing healthcare data warehouses, designing efficient ETL pipelines, and delivering impactful analytics solutions.
+Possess a strong research background and in-depth knowledge of blockchain technology, including advanced smart contract development.
+Passionate about bridging traditional enterprise systems with innovative technologies like blockchain and Web3.

 <div align="center">
   <a href="https://www.linkedin.com/in/maryam-asadi-92b49350/">